jonmccull/digital-garden/_notes/product-marketing.md

 The scope of the Product Marketing function will typically include four areas:

 1. ### Research
 2. ### Positioning
 3. ### Go-To-Market
 4. ### Product Messaging

+🚧 _This Note is a work in progress.
+More work to do here_

 ## References